jgocm/Omnidirectional-Drive-Robot-Navigation/README.md

-# Differential Drive Robot Navigation
+# Omnidirectional Drive Robot Navigation

 This repository simulates a two wheeled differential drive robot.
 The robot is placed in an empty environment and it follows a path.
 The robot can follow a given path using either a PID controller or a Model Predictive Controller (MPC).